 12 Wonderful National Parks Sites in North Carolina

-From the mountains to our coast, we’re blessed with beautiful green spaces and protected public lands.
+From the mountains to the Outer Banks, we’re blessed with beautiful green spaces and protected public lands.
 This includes our amazing state parks and the 12 beautiful national parks in North Carolina that we will feature in this guide.

-We’ve explored and driven all around the state and have thoroughly enjoyed the things learned at these National Parks Service units.
-Some are inspirational and others more tragic, with each offering insight into the very fabric of North Carolina.
+We’ve explored and driven all around the state and thoroughly enjoyed what we learned at these National Parks Service units.
+Some are inspirational, and others more tragic, with each offering insight into the very fabric of North Carolina.

 Some you can see from the comfort of your car, but more than a few of these places offer a physical challenge.
 A couple of them require hopping on a boat to enjoy fully.

-Either way, we think these national parks in North Carolina are worth a spot on your NC bucket list.
+Either way, we think these national parks in NC are worth a spot on your NC bucket list.

 List of National Parks in North Carolina

 Many of these are among the best National Parks units in the entire US, and we’re excited to share them with you!
-For this guide, we’ve listed these national parks in North Carolina in alphabetical order.
+For this guide, we’ve listed these national parks in North Carolina alphabetically.

 • Appalachian National Scenic Trail